 IMPORTANT: Our small hornworms come in a small 8oz cup.
-These are an “economy” cup that no other seller offers.
+These are an “economy” cups that no other seller offers.
 They are not meant to grow very large in this cup, and we expect you to feed these off quickly to avoid them growing too large or running out of food.

-Hornworms can be fed somewhat consistently, however, we never recommend feeding only hornworms to your pet.
+Hornworms can be offered as feeders somewhat consistently, however, we never recommend feeding only hornworms to your pet.
 As long as you are feeding more dubia than hornworms, your pet will be just fine.
 But hornworms are lower in protein and fiber, so feeding a lot of hornworms will result in runny stools.
 When your pet eats a varied diet of insects that includes hornworms as part of the rotation, your pet will receive more balanced nutrition and produce more normal stools.

 Hornworms generally have a good calcium to phosphorus ratio, so you don’t need to worry about dusting them with calcium before feeding them to your pet.

 Each cup contains at least 12-24 worms and enough food to grow them to 1-2" within a week.
 They may start small, but they grow fast!

 The habitat provided is a fully functioning enclosure for hornworms.
 After receiving your hornworms, place the cup with the lid facing down.
 The hornworms will crawl up the screen to the food and the feces will drop to the lid for easy cleaning.
 Make sure to provide airflow to the lid for adequate ventilation.